-Bennett was the managing editor of FRONTLINE between 2011-13, helping to oversee the series’s award-winning journalism.
+Bennett was also the managing editor of FRONTLINE between 2011-13, helping to oversee the series’ award-winning journalism.
 He came to FRONTLINE after four years as managing editor of The Washington Post, during a period in which the newspaper won 10 Pulitzer Prizes.
 As the Post’s foreign editor after the attacks of September 11, 2001, he directed the paper’s global coverage including the wars in Iraq and Afghanistan.

 Bennett’s journalism career started in 1982 at The Lima Times in Peru.
 He was a foreign correspondent in Latin America for almost ten years, covering Mexico and Central America during the 1980s.
 His work has appeared in many publications, including Vanity Fair, the Atlantic and El Pais in Spain.